Farama-Foundation/Gymnasium/docs/tutorials/gymnasium_basics/load_quadruped_model.md

 The arguments of interest are `terminate_when_unhealthy` & `healthy_z_range`.

-We could set `terminate_when_unhealthy=False` to disable termination altogether, or set `healthy_z_range` to terminate the environment when the robot falls over, here we have to choose a value that is logical for the height of the robot, for `Go1` we choose `(0.295, np.inf)`.
+We want to set `healthy_z_range` to terminate the environment when the robot falls over, or jumps really high, here we have to choose a value that is logical for the height of the robot, for `Go1` we choose `(0.295, ???)`.
+Note: `healthy_z_range` checks the absolute value of the height of the robot, and therefore if your scene contains different levels of elevation it should be set to `(-np.inf, np.inf)`

+ could set `terminate_when_unhealthy=False` to disable termination altogether, something that is not desirable in case of`Go1`.

 ```py
 env = gymnasium.make(